-SECTION.
-25. Hiring by Certain Employers - Members of the diplomatic corps, foreign government and international organizations may hire Filipino seafarer; provided, that the provisions of this Act and other applicable guidelines, rules and regulations are followed.

-SECTION.
-26. Selective Development of Overseas Filipino Seafarers - Deployment of overseas Filipino seafarer shall be allowed only in counties where the right overseas Filipino seafarer are observed and protected.
+- SEC.
+27. Hiring by Certain Employers.
+Members of the diplomatic corps, foreign governments and international organizations may hire Filipino seafarers; Provided, That the provisions of this Act and other applicable guidelines, rules and regulations are followed. - SEC.
+28. Selective Deployment of Overseas Filipino Seafarers.
+Deployment of overseas Filipino seafarers shall be allowed only in countries where the rights of overseas Filipino seafarers are observed and protected.

-Any of the following legal instruments shall be recognized as guarantee on the part of the receiving country for the protection of the rights of overseas Filipino seafarer;
+Any of the following legal instruments shall be recognized as guarantee on the part of the receiving country for the protection of the rights of overseas Filipino seafarers:

-- 1. The receiving country has existing labor and social laws protecting the rights of overseas seafarer; - 2.
-It is a signatory to a multi-lateral convention, declaration or resolution relating to the protection of overseas seafarer; - 3.
-It has a bilateral agreement or arrangement with the Philippine government protecting the rights of overseas seafarer; or

-4. It is taking positive concrete measures to protect the rights of overseas seafarer;

-SECTION.
-27. Ban on Restrictions on Deployment - Notwithstanding the provisions of the immediately preceding section, the DOLE, in pursuit of national interest or when public welfare so requires, may, at any time, terminate or impose such restricts or ban on the deployment of overseas Filipino seafarer.

-SECTION.
-28. Prohibitions against Indiscriminate Deployment of Filipino Seafarer - the indiscriminate deployment of following Filipino seafarer shall be deemed prohibited:

-- 1. Those below eighteen (18) years old or such minimum age requirements as may be determined by the DOLE; - 2.
-Those medically diagnosed to be unfit to work for the job being applied; - 3.
-Those whose employment non-qualified for overseas employment; - 4.
-Those whose employment contract was not processed and approved by the POEA; - 5.
-Any other factor which the DOLE may deemed prohibited.
+- a) The receiving country has existing labor and social laws protecting the rights of overseas seafarers; - b) It is a signatory to a multi-lateral convention, declarations or resolutions relating to the protection of overseas seafarers; - c) It has a bilateral agreement or arrangement with the Philippine government protecting the rights of overseas seafarers; or - d) It is taking positive concrete measures to protect the rights of overseas seafarers. - SEC.
+29. Ban on Restrictions On Deployment.
+Notwithstanding the provisions of the immediately preceding section, the DOLE, in pursuit of national interest or when public welfare so requires, may, at any time, terminate or impose such restricts or ban on the deployment of overseas Filipino seafarers. - SEC.
+30. Prohibition Against Indiscriminate Deployment of Filipino Seafarers.
+The indiscriminate deployment of following Filipino seafarers shall be deemed prohibited: - a) Those below eighteen (18) years old or such minimum age requirement as may be determined by the DOLE; - b) Those medically diagnosed to be unfit to work for the job being applied;

+c) Those technically non-qualified for overseas employment;

-SECTION.
-29. Visitorial Powers of the DOLE - The Secretary of the DOLE or his/her duly designated representative may, at any time inspect vessels and ships within Philippine jurisdiction of the accredited principal / ship-owner to determine compliance with safety standards and living conditions of seafarer.
+- d) Those whose employment contract was not processed and approved by the POEA; - e) Any other factor which the DOLE may deemed prohibited. - SEC.
+31. Visitorial Powers of the DOLE.
+The Secretary of the DOLE or his/her duly designated representative may, at any time, inspect vessels and ships within Philippine jurisdiction of the accredited principal / shipowner to determine compliance with safety standards and living conditions of seafarers.

+CHAPTER VIII.

-CHAPTER VIII ILLEGAL RECRUITMENT
+ILLEGAL RECRUITMENT

-SECTION.
-30. Illegal Recruitment - For purposes of this Act illegal recruitment shall refer to any act of canvassing, enlisting, contracting, transporting, utilizing, hiring, or procuring seafarer and includes referring, contract servicing, promising, or advertising of employment for abroad whether for profit or not when undertaken by a non-licensee or non-holder of authority contemplated under Article 13 (f) of Presidential Decree No. 422, as amended, otherwise known as the Labor Code of the Philippines; Provided that any such non-license or non-holder who, in any manner, offers as promises for a fee employment abroad to two or more person's shall be deemed engaged.
+SEC.
+32. Illegal Recruitment.
+For purposes of this Act, illegal recruitment shall refer to any act of canvassing, enlisting, contracting, transporting, utilizing, hiring, or procuring seafarers and includes referring, contract servicing, promising, or advertising of employment for abroad, whether for profit or not, when undertaken by a non-licensee or non-holder of authority contemplated under Article 13 (f) of Presidential Decree No 422, as amended, otherwise known as the Labor Code of the Philippines: Provided, That any such non-licensee or non-holder who, in any manner, offers or promises for a fee employment abroad to two or more persons shall be deemed engaged.